virgesmith/UKCensusAPI/README.md

 ```
 > devtools::install_github("virgesmith/UKCensusAPI")
 ```
-Set the `RETICULATE_PYTHON` environment variable in your .Renviron file to the python3 interpreter, e.g.
+Set the `RETICULATE_PYTHON` environment variable in your .Renviron file to the python3 interpreter, e.g. (for linux)
 ```
 RETICULATE_PYTHON=$(which python3)
 ```